Light-harvesting with guide-slide superabsorbing condensed-matter nanostructures

 Defining the steady-state population of the trap's excited and ground states as $\braket{\rho_\alpha}_{SS}$ and $\braket{\rho_\beta}_{SS}$, respectively, we assign a hypothetical current and voltage~\cite{Scully2011, Dorfman2013a}

 where $k_B$ is Boltzmann's constant and $T_{\text{vib}} = 300$~K is the ambient (phonon) temperature.
-The second term in the voltage expression ensures thermodynamic consistency (see SI~\cite{SI}).
+The second term in the voltage expression ensures thermodynamic consistency~\cite{SI}.
 Optimising the `load' via $\gamma_t$ yields the maximally achievable output power $P_{\text{max}} = I (\gamma_t^*) \cdot V(\gamma_t^*)$ at optimal $\gamma_t^*$.
 To obtain the net power of such a photocell, we must account for the energetic expenditure associated with the reinitialisation process.
-To this end, we apply a similar concept to the reinitialisation process: we assign a voltage and (upwards current) for each ladder step below the BTTS and sum over the respective products to obtain the total reinitialisation power~\footnote{We have here dropped the second term in the voltage definition of Eq.~\eqref{eq:qhe}.
+To this end, we apply a similar concept to the reinitialisation process: we assign a voltage and (upwards current) for each reinitialisation step and sum over the respective products to obtain the total reinitialisation power~\footnote{We have here dropped the second term in the voltage definition of Eq.~\eqref{eq:qhe}.
 This is a conservative choice and errs on the side of caution: it will over- rather than underestimate the input power~\cite{SI}.}.

 We now proceed to solve the dynamics using a Bloch-Redfield approach~\cite{Breuer2002}: non-secular Bloch-Redfield dissipators are formed from the optical, Eq.~\eqref{eq:Hoint}, and vibrational, Eq.~\eqref{eq:Hpint}, Hamiltonians.
-Apart from the (half-sided) photonic band-gap, we use the free-space optical spectral density, and assume radiative equilibrium with the sun, $T=5800$~K~\cite{Wurfel:2016aa, Higgins2017}.
+This approach is most appropriate for relatively weak vibrational coupling, but we discuss the case strongly coupled vibrational baths in the polaron frame~\cite{Nazir_2016} in the SI~\cite{SI}.
+Apart from the (half-sided) photonic band-gap, we use the free-space optical spectral density, and assume radiative equilibrium with the sun, $T_{\text{opt}}=5800$~K~\cite{Wurfel:2016aa, Higgins2017}.
 Phonon processes are based on an Ohmic room-temperature bath, with typical rates exceeding optical ones by three orders of magnitude.
 Further dissipators describe extraction, trap decay and reinitialisation processes.
-The extraction rate $\gamma_x$ is chosen comparable to that of typical phonon processes.
+The chosen extraction rate $\gamma_x$ is comparable to that of typical phonon processes.
 The steady state of the system is then obtained as the nullspace of the total Liouvillian; full details of this process, all parameters, photon and phonon spectral densities, and the explicit master equation can be found in the SI~\cite{SI}.